att-comdev/valet/README.rst

 **IMPORTANT**: `AT&T AIC Installation`_ is covered in a separate document.

-..
-NOTE:: The use of superfluous :: characters is necessary as a workaround for a CodeCloud reStructuredText markup parsing bug.
+.. _NOTE: The use of superfluous :: characters is necessary as a workaround for a CodeCloud reStructuredText markup parsing bug.

 Prerequisites
 -------------